This post may contain affiliate links. Please read my affiliate policy.

 • Peanut butter: Delivers rich, nutty flavor and a boost of protein.
 Look for natural peanut butter with no added sugar or hydrogenated oils.
 You can swap with any other nut butter you like such as cashew or almond butter.

-• Oat milk: A creamy, dairy-free base that ties all the flavors together.
+• Oat milk: A creamy, non-dairy milk base that ties all the flavors together.
 Choose unsweetened oat milk to avoid unnecessary added sugars, and check the label for simple, wholesome ingredients.
-Or, make your own oat milk if you want the cleanest version out there.
+Make oat milk or choose from the cleanest oat milk brands.

 What’s the healthiest peanut butter?